isekai-sh/isekai-comfy-node/README.md

 **Tips:**

+- ✅ **Use unique batch IDs**: Each batch job should have its own identifier (e.g., "batch_001", "characters_v2")
 - ✅ **Use `batch_count_needed` output**: Connect to a display node to see exactly how many times to queue
-- ✅ **Watch the console**: On initialization, you'll see helpful tips about batch count
+- ✅ **Watch the console**: On initialization, you'll see helpful tips about batch count and batch ID
 - ✅ **Monitor global progress**: The progress_info shows "Total: X/Y" so you always know where you are
-- Keep `reset_trigger` at False during normal operation
-- Set `reset_trigger` to True temporarily when you want to start over
-- Different item lists maintain separate state (based on content hash)
+- ✅ **Multiple batches**: Different batch_ids allow running multiple independent jobs simultaneously
+- State is stored in `ComfyUI/temp/isekai/round_robin/{batch_id}.log`
+- State automatically clears when ComfyUI restarts
+- If you change `images_per_item` mid-batch, the counter resets automatically
+- To start over: Restart ComfyUI or use a new batch_id

 ---